Speak with financial aid office at institutions you are applying to and to current students in the programs.

 Determine requirements, procedures, and deadline for assistantships and work study.

-- GAPSFAS and FAFSA are often required.
-(As a graduate student, you family’s income will no longer be used to calculate federal aid).
+FAFSA is often required.
+(As a graduate student, your family’s income will no longer be used to calculate federal aid).

 All of the above positions may be limited in number and PhD candidates may have preference.

 Departmental Fellowships/Scholarships may also be available.
 These awards may or may not require the student to work in return for funding, may pay a stipend, and may include tuition and health coverage.